Ksechu/gcp-r2-migration-tool/README.md

 This is the default mode.
 The script will only transfer folders that have been updated since the `MINIMUM_DATE`.

 1. Set the **MINIMUM\_DATE** constant to your desired start date.
-2. Run the script: `npx ts-node sync-templates.ts`.
+2. Run the script: `npx ts-node gcp-r2-migration.ts`.

 **Full Migration**
 If you want to migrate all folders within a specified `GCP_INTERNAL_PATH`, you can easily bypass the date-based filtering.